top of page

 f

 Pain and loss are experienced throughout our lives as part of being human.
-Losses may be experienced as sudden or expected death (of any living being), relationship difficulties such as conflict, separation or divorce, addiction and mental health diagnoses, a spiritual crisis, loss of identity, and at transitional time points in our lives such as moving away from home, starting a family, retirement or re-invention of ourselves following job loss.
-The list goes on.
-Sometimes we soldier on and do not recognize the impact of our losses on our day to day lives, and at other times we can barely breathe under the weight of all our emotions.
+Losses may be experienced as death of any living being, relationship difficulties and endings, a spiritual crisis, loss of identity, and at transitional time points in our lives such as moving away from home, starting a family, a new medical or psychiatric diagnosis and retirement.

-Experiencing difficulty with anxiety, sadness, loneliness, grief, guilt, anger or any other overwhelming emotion may be impacting your life and the relationship you have with your family and friends.
-At times, you may also notice body aches and pains that persist as well.
-You have tried very hard to manage, however you may continue to feel great stress.
-If this describes you, you may benefit from therapy.
+Experiencing difficulty with anxiety, sadness, loneliness, grief, guilt, or anger may be impacting your life and the relationship you have with family and friends.
+If this describes you, you may benefit from therapeutic services.

-Therapy will help you work through painful emotions and assist you to live a more peaceful life.
-It will also provide strength-based tools to calm you, help you ride the waves of emotion, think differently, and challenge you to find parts of yourself that have been forgotten.
-Gaining insight will help improve relationships and help others better understand you.
+Therapy will help you work through uncomfortable emotions so that you may live a more peaceful and fulfilling life.
+It will also provide you with strength-based tools to calm you, help settle emotions, think clearly and differently, and challenge you to find parts of yourself that have been forgotten.
+Gaining insight and awareness will help improve relationships and help others better understand you.

-As a person with lived experience of multiple losses, I am passionate and grateful to work alongside individuals who are experiencing challenges with any type of loss or overwhelming feeling.
-I work with individuals that are encountering relationship difficulties, feelings of sadness and anxiety, as well as those experiencing grief and loss.
+As a person with lived experience of multiple losses, I am passionate and grateful to work alongside individuals who are experiencing challenges with any type of loss or overwhelm.
+I work with individuals that are encountering relational difficulties, feelings of sadness and anxiety, as well as those experiencing grief and loss.

 College of Nurses of Ontario